Ozawakun97/RayTracing/README.md

 ## Features
 ### Diffuse
-This is the image with Lambertian Diffuse implemented.
+This is the image with Lambertian Diffuse material implemented.

 ![image](RayTracer/LambertianDiffuse.png)